 Smartwool Merino 150 Crew - Women's Review

-Compare prices at 3 resellers Pros: Affordable, powerful wicking and breathing, easy to layer, durable construction
+Compare prices at 3 resellers Pros: Powerful wicking and breathing, easy to layer, durable construction

-Cons: Not warm, fabric is itchy to some.
+Cons: Moderate warmth, fabric is itchy to some

 Compare to Similar Products